nateKlaux/Naviga.Docs/Solicitor Concierge/configure_a_sales_product.md

 The goal of this guide is to show you how Sales Products (SPs) and Billing Products (BPs) work in SolCon.
 One difference between SPs and BPs is that Naviga preconfigures your BPs whereas you create your SPs.

-BPs are a combination of Publications (divisions) and their Service Types (delivery frequencies).
+BPs are a combination of divisions (publications) and their service types (delivery frequencies).
 SPs are a way to "group" similar BPs.

-**Note**: Best practice dictates that you create SPs to reflect _divisions that have similar delivery frequencies_.
+**Note**: Best practice dictates that you create SPs to reflect _divisions that have similar service types_.
 Creating SPs in this way will greatly simplify managing your Offer Groups.

 For example, you may want to create a Sunday Only SP.
 This SP would be a single entity that includes _every_ division that has a Sunday Only BP.